🇺🇸 Lene Kottal Professional Genealogy Contact Lene Kottal

 Going Abroad: When Did Your Danish Ancestor Emigrate?

 An immigrant was also an emigrant, so in this post I will show you where you can find Danish emigration records.
 Where there is money to be gained, there are scammers.
 This was also the case with sales of tickets to adventurous Danes, who intended to go abroad.
 To minimize the risk of Danes being scammed, the Danish government passed a law on 1 May 1868, by which all ticket sales by agents in Denmark to overseas destinations had to be approved by the Copenhagen Police.
-The police recorded details from the tickets into emigration record books.
-These books have been kept and records from 1868 to 1913 have been indexed.
+The police recorded details from the tickets in emigrant registers.
+These books are extant, and records from 1868 to 1920 are indexed.

-My great-grandmother's brother Rudolf Lambert Söderlund emigrated in 1906.1 I found him in the index of the Danish emigration records at http://www.udvandrerarkivet.dk/soegeside.
-It is not possible to make a deep link to a search result, so be sure to cite identified records with as many details as needed.
+My great-grandmother's brother Rudolf Lambert Söderlund emigrated in 1906.1 I found him in the index of the Danish emigrant registers at https://www.aalborgstadsarkiv.dk/UA.asp?UA=UAProtokol.
+It is not possible to make a deep link to a search result on this page, so be sure to cite identified entries with as many details as needed.

-Rudolf Lambert Söderlund in the Danish Emigration Records 1906
+Rudolf Søderlund in the Index of the Danish Emigrant Register 1906

-To the far right of each search result is a up-and-down arrow.
-If you click it, you can see the name of the ship, if it was recorded.
+To the far right of each search result is the name of the ship, if it was recorded.
 Rudolf had a ticket to the SS Oscar II.
 Many Danes traveled via German or British ports, which was called an indirekte (indirect) passage.
-In that case, the name of the ship was not recorded, and you will see a ship icon and the word indirekte instead of the name of the ship - as shown in the example with Magnus Nielsen below.2
+In that case, the name of the ship was not recorded, and you will see the word indirekte instead of the name of the ship - as shown in the example with Magnus Nielsen below.2

-Magnus Nielsen Indirekte Passage in the Danish Emigration Records 1891
+Magnus Nielsen in the Index of the Danish Emigrant Register 1891

-These emigration records from the Copenhagen Police do not contain all Danish emigrants.
+The emigrant registers from the Copenhagen Police do not list all Danish emigrants.
 If the ticket was bought by a foreign agent, the agent did not have to have the ticket sale approved, and then the passenger is not listed in these records.
-Furthermore, separate lists of Mormon emigrants were kept from 1873 to 1894 and these records have not been indexed, yet.
-They can be accessed at the Danish Emigration Archives.
+Furthermore, separate lists of Mormon emigrants were kept from 1873 to 1894.

 Although Denmark is a small country, the need for an authority to approve tickets in the western part of Denmark quickly arose.
 The Mouritzen brothers in Vejle were authorized emigration agents for the Hamburg-America Line from 1879 to 1897.
 The passengers in their lists are not in the lists of the Copenhagen Police.
 The lists are called Vejle-listerne and they have also been indexed.